-White Lion (1983-1991): a Hard Rock band from Brroklyn, New York, USA.
+White Lion (1983-1992, 1999-2013): a Hard Rock band from Brroklyn, New York, USA.

-Not quite as commercial but nonetheless competent was their follow-up Game in 1989, an album featuring a cover of Golden Earring's Radar Love (getting US 59).
+Not quite as commercial but nonetheless competent was the follow-up Game in 1989, an album featuring a cover of Golden Earring's Radar Love (getting US 59).
 The album, however, failed to get as much of a commercial success as the predecessor and the group enlisted another rhythm section to the tune of Tommy "T-Bone" Carbadonna (ex-Alice Cooper) replacing Lomenzo, and Jimmy DeGrasso (ex-Y & T; drums) replacing D'Angelo in an attempt to correct the problem, but the resulting follow-up, Mane Attraction (1991), failed to showcase their best of their work, and despite belated chart positions of 61 US/31 UK, Tramp shut the operation down in 1991 and went on to form Freak Of Nature.

-See All... ⏬
+Read All... ⏬

-See Less... ⏫
+Read Less... ⏫

 Love Diskery on your mobile?
 You'll love us on your big screen device too!